Fairness at FairPoint

 In response to FairPoint's dismissal of their most recent contract proposal, the unions accused the telecommunications company of negotiating in bad faith and filed a complaint last week with the National Labor Relations Board.

 FairPoint says it needs to cut labor costs to remain competitive, while the unions want the company to curtail its use of non-union contract workers.
+They are also at loggerheads over the familiar terrain of salaries and benefits.

 So - in a nutshell - we have some classic issues, but ones also with a contemporary twist given FairPoint's role providing access to high speed Internet service and the polarizing wealth gaps which are hollowing out the American middle class.
 Can a communications company remain competitive when its "blue collar" workforce makes more than many managers in other industries?
 But if competitiveness is to be achieved by slashing pay rates and bringing in nonunion labor - who may in many cases be just as skilled as their union counterparts and willing to work for less - how will workers in the broad middle of the American economy start to see their take home pay rise again after years of stagnation?